All Episodes

 And I also think that this budget vote is an excellent opportunity to find out who's up to the job.

-So in in other words, y you think that when when you say up to the job, you mean it's a way of identifying those legislators who are in fact, you know, just gonna when it c when when push comes to shove, the guys are just gonna wimp out.
+So in other words, you think that when you say up to the job, you mean it's a way of identifying those legislators who are in fact, you know, just going to, when push comes to shove, the guys are just going to wimp out.

-Um I think it'll be yes, given their individual votes, I think it'll say a lot.
+I think it'll be, yes, given their individual votes, I think it'll say a lot.

-And and are you confident, because this is a what's interesting to me is that although uh the the disapproval of Obama on this and that is widening, he he's he's he's still got this forty something percent.
+Because this is a – what's interesting to me is that although the disapproval of Obama on this and that is widening, he's still got this 40-something percent.

-And okay, it's low forties, but there there is uh there are still uh we're still a fifty-fifty nation in which half the nation does not realize the scale of the crisis that confronts us.
+And okay, it's low 40s, but we're still a 50-50 nation in which half the nation does not realize the scale of the crisis that confronts us.

-Uh you're you're confident that that fifty-one percent of the American people basically understand the reality of what's happening here.
+You're confident that 51% of the American people basically understand the reality of what's happening here.

-I think what it what it seems like to me that I'm seeing is that we're getting cold feet.
+I think what it seems like to me that I'm seeing is that we're getting cold feet.

 I mean, it literally just seems to devour people for confidence or whatever else.

-I think more and more people will be c come to realize and this is not a time to pull back.
+And I do believe as this thing, the gas prices increase and all these various other things start taking place, I think more and more people will come to realize and this is not a time to pull back.

 It's not a time to get nervous.

-It's not a it's just and we need to do more educating and I think the economy itself is going to do that as food prices go up, as gasoline goes up, pick something that that will affect the price of clothing.
+And I think the economy itself is going to do that as food prices go up, as gasoline goes up, pick something that will affect the price of clothing.

 Right.